ldtalent/dennism-ar-sceneform-animation/README.md

 .Open the project.

-.Run on android phone or android emulator and remember to Download the latest Google_Play_Services_for_AR_1.24.0_x86_for_emulator.apk from the GitHub releases page.
+.Run on android phone or android emulator

+.remember to Download the latest Google_Play_Services_for_AR_apk from the official website https://developers.google.com/ar/develop/java/emulator#update-arcore.